top of page

 _DA_3907_edited.jpg

 Gashaka Gumti National Park has some of the highest rates of biodiversity and endemism on the continent, and is a stronghold for many threatened West African species.
-However, the park's ecosystems have become seriously degraded and wildlife populations have declined dramatically.
-While poaching remains a serious threat to wildlife, other causes of the declines include competition for resources with cattle and deforestation due to logging, cattle grazing, and lack of structured fire management.
-ANI is working to preserve Africa's stunning natural heritage and foster resilient, intact, functioning ecosystems in the park.
-Active management of the park’s habitats and wildlife are critical for the protection and restoration of Gashaka Gumti.
+However, the park's ecosystems have become very degraded in places and wildlife populations have declined dramatically.
+While poaching remains a serious threat to wildlife, other threats illegal logging, artisanal mining, illegal cattle grazing and associated forest fires.
+ANI is working to protect Gashaka Gumti's stunning natural heritage and aims to rewild the park, re-establishing resilient, intact, functioning ecosystems.

 Landscape Management